seapath/svtrace-ansible/README.md

 ## Introduction

-Seapath performance tool focuses on assessing the efficiency and reliability of a Seapath architecture by performing network latency tests.
+svtrace-ansible focuses on assessing the efficiency and reliability of a Seapath architecture by performing network latency tests.
 Using IEC61850 protocol, Samples Value are emitted from a publisher machine in destination of a subscriber machine, which will receive, parse, and